learn-co-students/flatiron-students-present-atlanta-web-042219/README.md

 ### Get Excited!
 Flatiron Presents is a great opportunity to get practice speaking about a technical topic and to dive into a subject that interests you.
 Plus, you'll be teaching your classmates (and any members of the public who attend the meetup) something new!

-Also, Flatiron Presents is open to the public, as well as students from every class each Tuesday.
+Also, Flatiron Presents is open to the public, as well as students from every class.
 Support your fellow classmates and attend multiple FSPs!